 High School - A 2012 graduate of Fort Bend Kempner High School in Sugar Land, Texas, just southwest of Houston...
 Helped lead the Cougars to a 30-7 record and to the 5A Region III finals before falling to the eventual state champion...
 Two-time first team all-district shortstop who batted .402 with 41 runs scored, 32 RBI and 23 stolen bases as senior...
 Went 4-1 on the mound with a 1.65 ERA and 35 strikeouts in 29.2 innings...
 Earned honorable mention all-state accolades after a sensational junior season where he batted .467 with six home runs and 32 RBI...
 Posted a 3-1 pitching record with a 1.80 ERA in 2011...
 Four-year starter for head coach Marc Jones...
 Versatile athlete who was also a varsity basketball letterman as a freshman.

 Personal - Full name: Connor Harris Teykl...
 Born: October 20, 1993, in Sugar Land...
-Parents: Brian and Tibby Teykl of Sugar Land (one brother)...
+Parents: Brian and Tibby Teykl of Sugar Land (older brother, Trevor, is an Owl pitcher)...
 Father was a football letterman at the University of Houston in 1983-84...
-Older brother, Trevor, has joined him on the Owls the season...
+A great uncle, Jerry Harris, lettered in football at Rice in 1955 and 1956 and won the 1956 George Martin Award as the most valuable member of the team...
 College: Baker

 Rice Falls In 15 Innings Friday Night at LA...

 05/21/2016 - Louisiana Tech rallied for a pair of runs in the bottom of the 15th inning to take a 4-3 win over the visiting Rice baseball team late Friday night...